MIT-LCP/license-and-dua/DataUseAgreement.md

 5. If I find information within restricted data from PhysioNet that I believe might permit identification of any individual, I will report the location of this information promptly by email to mimic-support@physionet.org, citing the location of the specific information in question so that it can be investigated and removed if necessary.
 6. I have requested access to restricted data from PhysioNet for the sole purpose of lawful use in scientific research, and I will use my privilege of access, if it is granted, for this purpose and no other.
 7. I have completed a training program in human research subject protections and HIPAA regulations, and I am submitting proof of having done so.
-8. I will indicate the general purpose for which I intend to use the database in my application.
-9. If I openly disseminate my results, I will also contribute the code used to produce those results to a defined PhysioNet repository (physionet.org/physiotools/mimic-code/) that is open to the research community.
-10. This agreement may be terminated by either party at any time, but my obligations with respect to restricted data from PhysioNet shall continue after termination.
+8. This agreement may be terminated by either party at any time, but my obligations with respect to restricted data from PhysioNet shall continue after termination.